makimo/rules-for-young-programmers/README.md

 ## XXV

 Within the Cynefin framework, the act of writing a program lies in the [Complicated domain](https://cynefin.io/wiki/Cynefin_Domains), as the outcome (the program being complete or not) can be easily predicted with a high degree of accuracy by an expert.
-The consequences of the aforementioned is that the act of program writing can both be mastered by one and replicated by many.
+The consequence of the aforementioned is that the act of program writing can both be mastered by one and replicated by many.

 ## XXVI